How to Join Tables in Power BI

 Q3.
 What's the difference between a join and a relationship?

-Join is used to combine two tables into one, while relationship is used to connect two tables logically without combining them.
+Join is used to Combine tables in Power BI into one, while relationship is used to connect two tables logically without combining them.

 Q5.
 Where do I join tables in Power BI?